tatumertanen/ultimate-self-improvement-guide/docs/glossary.md

-Self-Improvement Glossary
+# Self-Improvement Glossary

-This is a alpphabetical list of terms that are used in the self-improvement community.
+This is a alphabetical list of terms that are used in the self-improvement community.

 ## A